 That said, there are certain items that are campsite must-haves, regardless of the trip you have planned.
 Read on to learn how to pack for a camping trip.

 Let’s talk about the campsite first.
 This might not be where you spend most of your time overall, but it’s likely where you’ll spend your time after dark.
 Because of this, you need the campsite essentials that are going to keep you safe, dry, and warm.
+You can purchase the below at Aussie Outback Store.

 For your campsite, you need to bring: